Finding out what your house is worth depends on how you plan to sell it. A home’s value depends partly on who you sell it to and why.

 Emma had a few property investors come out to see her home, but decided to go with the highest offer, which came from Sundae.

-Because of the sheer volume of homes Sundae purchases each month, we are able to offer homeowners a better price.
-Sundae makes it a point to pay more than most other investors due to efficiency, and taking less profit in the transaction.
+Because of the sheer volume of homes Sundae works with each month, we are able to get homeowners a better price.
+Sundae makes it a point to get sellers more than most other investors due to efficiency, and taking less profit in the transaction.

 Read more: How to Decide If Sundae Is Right for You